 - Earning “remediation-free” scores on the ACT or SAT.

 How will this work?

 Each high school in the state of Ohio will choose between administering the ACT or the SAT; the state of Ohio is paying for this test administration.
-Which test a district will give must be decided by September 16, 2016.
-Currently, we see a mix of choices among the schools who have already decided with more leaning toward the ACT.
+Check with your school on which test they chose; approximately 95% chose the ACT.
 Not only does the local school decide ACT or SAT, but they can also choose between online testing and paper testing.

 LEAP has done a fair amount of research as well as talked with both students and test proctors from early pilots of online testing; we firmly fall on the side of pencil-to-paper being the preferred method which, for most students, results in higher scores.

 The optional writing portion of the ACT and SAT will not be given on the state testing.
 All Ohio public universities no longer require the ACT or SAT writing score starting with the class of 2017, however some out of state colleges may.
 If this affects you or could (depending on college choice), you would want to plan to test with the optional writing test when you test on your own.
 Learn more here about the 19 schools requiring the writing portion.

 The test a school chooses and which method will dictate the timing of the ACT or SAT testing.
 For 2019, the state ACT test dates are either February 20 or March 12 – check with your school on their choice.